guicheffer/impfstoff.bot/README.md

 # 💉 impfstoff.bot

-Bot for telegram and alexa to fetch vaccine appointments in Berlin.
+Bot for telegram, twitter and (potentially) alexa to fetch vaccine appointments in Berlin.

 ## How to?